U'uru: Tamatoa III Principal chief of Ra'iātea

-Conflict between Huahine and the combined forces of Raiatea and Bora-Bora, 1778
+Conflict between Huahine and the combined forces of Ra'iātea and Bora-Bora, 1778

 On November 13, 1788, during his stop at Tahiti, Captain Bligh hosted guests aboard his ship.
-They informed him that Omai had died approximately thirty months after Captain Cook's departure from the Leeward Islands.
-Shortly after Cook left Huahine, conflicts erupted between its inhabitants and those of Raiatea, who were actually Bora Bora natives occupying lands on Raiatea, with additional warriors from Bora Bora joining the fight.
-Due to his possession of three or four muskets and some ammunition, Omai had gained prominence and was consulted on the matter.
+They informed him that Ma'i had died approximately thirty months after Captain Cook's departure from the Leeward Islands.
+Shortly after Cook left Huahine, conflicts erupted between its inhabitants and those of Raiatea, who were actually Bora Bora natives occupying lands on Ra'iātea, with additional warriors from Bora Bora joining the fight.
+Due to his possession of three or four muskets and some ammunition, Ma'i had gained prominence and was consulted on the matter.
 Confident in their chances, he assured the people of Huahine of victory, leading to an immediate declaration of war.
 The few firearms they had quickly secured them success, causing heavy casualties among the Bora Borans.
 Peace was soon restored.
 Additionally, Tyvarooah, the elder of the two New Zealand boys left in Omai's care, died shortly after him.
 No information was provided about Coah, the younger of the two.

-On April 6, 1789, Captain Bligh made a brief stop at Huahine to verify information he had received in Tahiti regarding Omai.
+On April 6, 1789, Captain Bligh made a brief stop at Huahine to verify information he had received in Tahiti regarding Ma'i.
 He deliberately avoided disembarking at Fare, choosing to stay far beyond the reef.
-A local resident and friend of Omai confirmed the details Bligh had previously heard.
-He was also informed that Coah had died, and that of all the animals left with Omai, only the mare had survived.
-After Omai's death, his house had been destroyed and its materials stolen.
-His firearms had ended up in Raiatea but were no longer functional.
-Additionally, all the plants and trees he had cultivated were destroyed, except for a single tree (the Pomelo destroyed by the French in 1845 during the bombardment of the village of Fare).
+A local resident and friend of Ma'i confirmed the details Bligh had previously heard.
+He was also informed that Coah had died, and that of all the animals left with Ma'i, only the mare had survived.
+After Ma'i's death, his house had been destroyed and its materials stolen.
+His firearms had ended up at Ra'iātea but were no longer functional.
+Additionally, all the plants and trees he had cultivated were destroyed, except for a single tree (the Pomelo destroyed by the French in 1846 during the bombardment of the village of Fare).

 Captain Cook had left Bora Bora on December 8, 1777, after purchasing Bougainville's anchor from Puni.
-The conflict between Huahine and Raiatea likely occurred at the end of 1777 or early 1778.
+The conflict between Huahine and Ra'iātea likely occurred at the end of 1777 or early 1778.